-In addition, under the auspices of Doctoral Training in the Social Sciences, you can access specialist and advanced research methods training in other Departments, through the Social Sciences Division's Research Methods Hub, and across the University.
-Beyond the University, Oxford's participation in the ESRC's Advanced Training Network gives you access to selected advanced research methods training offered at other UK universities.
-Further information is available on the Research Methods Hub page of the Doctoral Training in the Social Sciences website.
+In addition you can access specialist and advanced research methods training in other Departments, and across the University.
+Oxford's participation in the Economic and Social Research Council's Advanced Training Network (www.esrc.ac.uk/funding-and-guidance/postgraduates/advanced-training/index.aspx) gives you access to selected advanced research methods training offered at other UK universities.
+Further information is available online where you can also browse and search for courses.